 Blueberries-I’ve heard a cup a day is great.
-I’m behind that, because I’ve never heard anything bad about Blueberries.
-Blueberries otherwise known as (brainberries) prevent oxidative wear.
+I stand behind that, because I’ve never heard anything bad about blueberries.
+Blueberries otherwise known as (brain berries) prevent oxidative wear.
 They were also shown to increase learning and motor capacities in aging rats.
 (MD Ann Kulze)

 Salmon (Omega 3 fatty acids) It is thought that Omega 3’s are essential for brain function.
 They also have some anti-inflammatory benefits.

-Nuts and seeds-High in vitamin E. Numerous studies could be provided outlining the beneficial affects experienced by people who added vitamin E to their diet, although, it’s particular benefits are somewhat controversial.
+Nuts and seeds–High in vitamin E. Numerous studies could be provided outlining the beneficial effects experienced by people who added vitamin E to their diet, although it’s particular benefits are somewhat controversial.

 Coffee-Is Coffee really good for you?
 Coffee is a stimulant.
 In fact Coffee is the most commonly consumed psychoactive substance in the world.
-(Which is good news for some of us) Caffeine increases neuro signaling in the brain and the release of other neurotransmitters like dopamine and norepinephrine.
-Coffee has been known to increase performance, and coffee could have its own page/a whole page dedicated to it here, but I think you get the point.
-As with anything, I believe that with any food, supplement, or substance, moderation is the key.
+(Which is good news for some of us!)
+Caffeine increases neuro signaling in the brain and the release of other neurotransmitters like dopamine and norepinephrine.
+Coffee has been known to increase performance, and coffee could have its own page or a whole page dedicated to it here, but I think you get the point.
+As with anything I believe moderation is the key.

 Foods for the brain probably won’t make you a genius, or even change your cognitive abilities over night.
 It’s all about balance.
 When many of these different health issues are addressed, the results can greatly impact your life.
 It’s all about what you’re getting in your diet, what you already have in your system, and what your body is telling you it needs.